HidayatRivai2020/Python/variables/README.md

 ## [Variable Scope](https://github.com/HidayatRivai2020/Python/tree/main/variables/variable_scope.py)
 - local : variable that is defined within a scope and can be recognized only in that scope
 - global : variable that can be used through entire script after declared
-- shadowing : global variable that hase same name with local variable
+- shadowing : global variable that has same name with local variable
 - use keyword `global` to make the local variable can affect the global variable
 - shadowing only affected on assigned value
 - using method will affect the global variable too